Spellbreak: Development and release

+The game was released on September 3, 2020, for Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch.
 Proletariat announced in late June 2022 that they would stop working on further updates for Spellbreak as they had been acquired by Activision Blizzard and were transitioning to incorporate into Blizzard Entertainment's team that is in charge of developing World of Warcraft.
+In December 2022, a community version of the game was released, allowing for players to host the game.

+The game's official servers were shut down on January 10, 2023.
+As of September 2024, the game continues to have an active playerbase on community-run servers.

 Reception

 Spellbreak received "generally positive" reviews for Microsoft Windows and Xbox One and "mixed or average" reviews for PlayStation 4 and Nintendo Switch, according to review aggregator Metacritic.